AlexeyLunyakov/nihilist_ibishu_jbs/README.md

 # JBS-Series
-He who seeks will always find :D - Sports Japanese Business-Sedan (JBS)
+Who seeks will always find :D - Sports Japanese Business-Sedan (JBS)

 Hello everyone!

 I publish a car inspired by the idea of ​​the classic JBX100 mod by AX53.
 A sport sedan straight from the 90s, a purebred Japanese, which was released only on the domestic market.
 Made it serial to combine several generations in one mod.
 Modeled from scratch, based on the restyled Ibishu BX-Series.
+On official forum - mod was removed, so this is the repo (updates mb will be here too)

 ---
 ### Lore